A complete guide to testing mobile applications with in-depth tutorials:

 b) Mobile web apps are server-side apps to access website/s on mobile using different browsers like Chrome, Firefox by connecting to a mobile network or wireless network like WIFI.

-- Native apps are written in platforms like SDKs while Mobile web apps are written with web technologies like HTML, CSS, asp.net, Java, PHP.
+- Native apps are written in platforms like SDKs while Mobile web apps are written with web technologies like HTML, CSS, asp.net, Java, and PHP.

 - For a native app, installation is required but for mobile web apps, no installation is required.

-- A native app can be updated from play store or app store while mobile web apps are centralized updates.
+- A native app can be updated from the play store or app store while mobile web apps are centralized updates.

 - Native app works faster when compared to mobile web apps.

 - Native apps are installed from app stores like Google play store or app store where mobile web are websites and are only accessible through the Internet.

 The rest of the article is going to be about Mobile Application Testing.

 Testing applications on mobile devices is more challenging than testing web apps on the desktop due to

 - Different range of mobile devices with different screen sizes and hardware configurations like a hard keypad, virtual keypad (touch screen) and trackball, etc.